 Annie's best friend.
 She's energetic, outgoing, and usually cheerful.
 She's a natural at maths and science, and a Gadgeteer Genius capable of building anti-gravity generators and robots in her spare time.Kat's friendship with Annie is a major source of Character Development for both of them.
 Like Annie, she has a natural inclination to help those in need.Compared with Annie, she's lived a sheltered life.
 However, when tragedy does befall her, she is able to keep her head: When Annie falls off the bridge (to her apparent death), Kat pulls herself together to build a hovercraft and go rescue her.
 When her boyfriend leaves forever, instead of being angry or self-pitying, she chooses to be thankful for the time she had with him.Kat was shaken by the revelation that the Court's founders have blood on their hands, but she managed to pull through this.Also, unlike Annie, Kat is well-versed in pop-culture and geek-culture, and is a big fan of video games, comic books, and dance music.Kat seems to have few friends in the Court, which is odd in light of her personality.
 Apparently, prior to meeting Annie, she'd been ostracized by the other students because both her parents are teachers, and because of the ease with which she gets high grades.
 Because of this, Annie worries that her own unpopularity is one of the reasons Kat does not have many friends.She's somewhere between an Arbitrary Skeptic and a Flat Earth Metaphysical Naturalist — she has no difficulty accepting the existence of supernatural beings like fairies, psychopomps, ghosts, or the Minotaur, yet she's dumbstruck by the thought of a robot running without a visible power source, and when asked if she believes in magic, she replies, “Of course not!”
 In her mind, magic is just a term for something science hasn't explained... yet.

-A Day in the Limelight: Chapter 29: A Bad Start focuses on her.
+A Day in the Limelight: Chapter 29: A Bad Start and Chapter 45: Threads.
 To some extent, this is also true for Chapter 13: A Week For Kat and Chapter 25: Sky Watcher And The Angel.

 Arbitrary Skepticism: In spite of magic being so well-documented that it's alternately referred to as the "etheric sciences", and her own parents specializing in its research, Kat is unwilling to take it seriously, and often hates even acknowledging it entirely.